sdfgeoff/sverg/README.md

 Currently performance is pretty poor (on my laptop with an iGPU) because:
  - The depgraph doesn't cache anything between frames - so it re-renders the entire image from scratch each frame
- - There are lots of texture copies.
-Every brush stroke copies the entire canvas texture (gasp).
-This makes the depgraph execution very safe, but means we are doing lots of extra work
-     - Currently the default canvas resolution is 3840 x 2160.
-If this can be somewhat performant on my laptop, then ... yay!
+     - Currently the default canvas resolution is 3840 x 2160 and my laptop can handle about 20 brush strokes before lack of performance becomes noticable.
+My aim is to get this canvas resolution running somewhat performantly.
+This will likely mean that even with ideal caching, drawing an image for the first time may take a couple seconds, and editing the bottom layer of a complex image may also not be the most responsive thing ever.

 See the TODO file for more details